nullset-main/GeoBlocker/README.md

 - The extension now also blocks YouTube playlists (and playlist thumbnails) whose owning channel is in a blocked country.
 Playlist pages and playlist links are detected and evaluated via the YouTube Data API.

+- Playlist blocking modes: you can control how playlists are evaluated in Options.
+By default the extension uses `owner_or_majority` (block if the playlist owner is blocked OR a majority of sampled playlist items are from blocked channels).
+You can also choose owner-only, any-sampled-item, or majority-of-sampled-items.
+The sample size is configurable (default 20).

 Notes & limitations

 - This implementation uses the channel `snippet.country` field.
 Many channels don't set a country, so not all videos will be identified.